 Most importantly, however, we are committed to getting justice for each and every one of the clients we represent.

 Learn more about our firm and our team at our website.

 Recent hair relaxer cancer lawsuit updates

 Since the first hair relaxer lawsuit was filed in October 2022, hundreds of plaintiffs have joined the litigation.
-As of May 2023, there are more than 124 plaintiffs participating in federal hair relaxer lawsuits in the Northern District of Illinois.
+As of May 2023, more than 124 plaintiffs are participating in federal hair relaxer lawsuits in the Northern District of Illinois.

-The case is currently in the phase of pretrial discovery, which means that the plaintiffs’ and defendants’ attorneys are working together to gather case information.
-After the discovery phase has concluded, Judge Rowland will oversee discussions on how best to proceed with the cases and set up a bellwether process.
-The hair relaxer lawyers will select a few cases that will be tried in the Northern District of Illinois to get a sense of how the overall litigation may proceed.
+The case is currently in the pretrial discovery phase, meaning the plaintiffs’ and defendants’ attorneys are working together to gather case information.
+After the discovery phase, Judge Rowland will oversee discussions on how best to proceed with the cases and set up a bellwether process.
+The hair relaxer lawyers will select a few cases that will be tried in the Northern District of Illinois to understand how the overall litigation may proceed.